 Crisp, fresh sheets are the stuff dreams are made of.
-Ahead, the best way to remove stains and wash linens of all kinds.
+But naturally-occurring body oils, makeup, and eating and drinking in bed (hey, we all do it!) can lead to dinginess, yellowing, and stains.
+Ahead, the best way to remove stains, nix dinginess, maintain brightness, and wash linens of all kinds.

 Sheets should always be sorted and washed separate from everyday laundry as they tend to tangle and fold during the cycle trapping smaller items.
 Be careful not to overstuff the washing machine when washing bedding—it can damage both the machine and your sheets.